jcsnorlax97/rentr/meetingMinutes/Minutes.md

 - What we discussed:
   - Project Summary (Acceptance Criteria)
   - User Stories, along with the estimates
-  - chose to use git flow
+  - chose to use git-flow

 ### Week 2: meeting 2